stockhuman/internaut/site/pages/collection/writing/crawford-quote.md

 title: Crawford Quote
 type: writing
 layout: collection
-date:
+date: 2016-01-01
 tags: [misc]
 ---

 Today, Crawford is sixty-three.
-"I have already expended most of my beads," he wrote on his blog a few years ago, when he turned sixty.
+"I have already expended most of my beads," he wrote on his blog many years ago, when he turned sixty.
 "There aren't that many beads left, to finish everything that I want to do in my life."

 This quote and my subsequent deep-dive into the man for the second time in my life so far have inspired _[a hidden page](/life)_ on this site.